RuurdBijlsma/BrainfuckCompiler/README.md

 # BrainfuckCompiler
-A script to compile Brainfuck to Javascript and a script to interpret Brainfuck
+A script to compile Brainfuck to Javascript and a script to interpret Brainfuck.
+Try the compiler here: https://ruurdbijlsma.com/brainfuck/

 ## Usage